ROCm/hipfort/docs/tutorials/hipsparse-examples.rst

 Tridiagonal solver
 ==================

-``gtsv`` solves a tridiagonal system given its three diagonals.
+``gtsv2`` solves a tridiagonal system given its three diagonals.
 It is a direct banded solver rather than an iterative one.
+The program below is the single precision one.

 .. literalinclude:: ../../test/f2008/hipsparse/hipsparse_sgtsv.f08
    :language: fortran